 The National Center for Computer Science Education and the College of St. Scholastica are a PD provider at the Infosys Foundation USA-hosted Pathfinders Institute for K-12 teachers nationally where they provide the ‘Mobile CSP’.
 This curriculum is designed to engage students and teachers in learning the principles of computer science through building socially useful mobile apps - reaching students where they live, on their mobile devices.
 Teachers will also learn and practice inclusive and effective strategies for creating a classroom environment where all students can learn computer science.
 The Mobile CSP curriculum is endorsed by the College Board for the AP Computer Science Principles course, which was the largest launch of an AP course in history.
 Over 600 teachers and 10,000 students throughout the U.S. are engaged in Mobile CSP.

 The National Science Foundation (NSF) is an independent federal agency created by Congress in 1950 "to promote the progress of science; to advance the national health, prosperity, and welfare; to secure the national defense.”

-Infosys Foundation USA and NSF have partnered to define an end-to-end approach to CS education, developing new evidence-based curricula along with sustainable funding mechanisms to ensure teachers are trained effectively in computer science instruction.
+The Foundation partnered with NSF to define an end-to-end approach to CS education, developing new evidence-based curricula along with sustainable funding mechanisms to ensure teachers are trained effectively in computer science instruction.